 Air pollution problems are mostly detected in Thessaloniki.
 The information concerning the other urban centres is limited.
 In general, the monitoring of pollution in the area is mostly limited to rivers and there is little evidence in other types of environmental media.
 Lack of effective waste management infrastructure suggests possible environmental threats.
 Regarding the Urban Wastewater Directive, in the last two Programming Periods Greece has covered the distance towards the fulfilment of collection (Art.
 3), secondary treatment (Art.
-4) and third-degree treatment to 96%.(www.europa.eu/freshwater/countries/greece).
+4) and third-degree treatment to 96%, while in Bulgaria, the legal compliance rate in 2016 was 23%.